Begin-R/Coursera-GettingandCleaningData-Assigment/Codebook.md

-Following is the sequence of operations for the getting tidy data from the training and test dataset:
+Following is the sequence of operations for the getting tidy data from the training and test dataset

 1. Read the data seperately
 2. Merge the training and test data set
 3. Read the activity and label data set
 4. Change activity into descriptive labels
 5. Read the features - this is list of column names